ShantanuSS/Android/FullList/README.md

 5)AboutUs and Preferences Menu Option

-4)Handling Animations and Motion Events
+6)Handling Animations and Motion Events

+7)Use of Slider,Tabs,Flipper

+8)Opening Websites